Three different types of thyroid medications restore thyroid hormone levels in hypothyroid patients, and each has pros and cons.

 Cytomel or liothyronine (synthetic T3) is available by prescription, but difficult to get prescribed.
 Most doctors have been taught that T4 is all that is necessary, so that’s all most will prescribe.

 Natural desiccated thyroid (NDT) is available in the US as Armour Thyroid and Nature-throid, but has had an availability problem in the last couple of years.
 Many patients also reported that a reformulation of Armour in 2009 made the medication ineffective for them.
-NP Thyroid became available in Nov 2010, but patients have reported availability problems in 2013.
+NP Thyroid became available in Nov 2010, but patients reported availability problems in 2013.
 WP Thyroid became available in 2013.
 Erfa Thyroid, which is most like Armour before it was reformulated, can be ordered from Canadian pharmacies, but ample lead time is required to get through customs, and it may not be reimbursed by insurance.
 A doctor’s prescription is required to place an order.
 Shipment time from Canada has varied from four days to five weeks for me.
 The five-week delay did not appear to be a customs issue; it was likely a local problem because we have had other problems with other US packages that never arrived.

 Which medication should one choose?
 Well like most things medical, that depends.
 There are some who are militant that desiccated thyroid is the only way to go.
 But it is contraindicated in some.
 A few people on Graves’ forums have reported that their TSI antibodies increased and their thyroid eye disease worsened after they started desiccated thyroid.
-The theory is that their antibodies recognized the pork antigens (desiccated thyroid is made from pig thyroids) and mounted an attack.
+The theory is that their antibodies recognized the pork antigens (desiccated thyroid is made from pig thyroids), which triggered an attack.
 Returning to synthetic T4 and/or T3 has often resolved the problem.
 That said, there are many with Graves’ who take desiccated thyroid successfully.
 So there are really no firm guidelines.
 If your antibodies (TPO, Tg, TRab) increased or decreased significantly after starting desiccated thyroid, please share your story on the blog post: Desiccated Thyroid contains T4, T3, and rT3, but little T2 or T1

-Most people on the thyroid forums who have been on synthetic T4 and then switched to desiccated thyroid report feeling better, especially if they have no thyroid gland.
+Most people on thyroid forums that have been on synthetic T4 and then switched to desiccated thyroid report feeling better, especially if they have no thyroid gland.
 So it’s a popular medication, it’s just difficult to find a doctor to prescribe it.
 Desiccated thyroid is made from whole pig thyroids and therefore contains all the components found in a thyroid gland: T4, T3, reverse T3 (rT3), diiodotyrosine (DIT), monoiodotyrosine (MIT), thyroglobulin, thyroperoxidase enzyme (TPO), hydrogen peroxide (H2O2), iodide, tyrosyl residues, and calcitonin (a hormone involved in calcium and bone metabolism).
-Calcitonin is not a thyroid hormone, but another hormone produced by the parafollicular cells, which just happen to be located within the thyroid.
+Calcitonin is not a thyroid hormone, but another hormone produced by the parafollicular cells, which just happen to be located within the thyroid gland.
 Prescription calcitonin is administered by nasal spray or injection, because it is not absorbed well orally, so its effect in desiccated thyroid may be minimal.
 However, there is probably a synergy with all these additional components that make desiccated thyroid a more complete and effective replacement therapy for some than the synthetic replacements.
 People on desiccated thyroid tend to have healthier bones, but that may be from the T3, not the calcitonin.
-Studies show T3 is essential to bone health.
+Studies show that T3 is essential to bone health.

 T2 and T1 are made from deiodination outside of the thyroid gland.
 Deiodination is the process where an enzyme strips off one iodine from T4, resulting in T3 (or rT3).
 The process of deiodination continues and another iodine is stripped off forming T2 (there are three types of T2), then T1 (there are two types of T1), and eventually T0, otherwise known as a non-iodinated thyronine.